 - The discussions which previously used to take place on various risks faced by the Company are now being documented, treated and monitored in a more consistent and clinical approach; - The documentation of the process and various risks enables all key personnel to be fully aware of the critical risks and also contribute to the treatment of these risks; - The risks underlying the Company's strategic plan can be individually quantified and aggregated in terms of Euro Value depending on the level of confidence determined by the Board of Directors.
-This would model the way future strategic decisions are taken. - A number of new stress test scenarios were added to this year's ORSA.
-As an overall conclusion of such stress tests, the company remains in a comfortable solvency position. - The Loss absorbing capacity of deferred taxes adjustment utilised is fully recoverable over the term of the Business Plan.
-As can be seen under section E.1 in this report, under both a realistic and pessimistic scenario the deferred tax is fully recoverable over the 3-year term of the Business Plan. - A review of the lapse and expense risk within the Company was undertaken during the year and has been included in the ORSA report.

-• An initial Climate change risk analysis has been conducted and will be finalised by the next ORSA report.
+This would model the way future strategic decisions are taken. - A review on the lapse and expense risk within the Company was undertaken during the year and was included in the ORSA report. - An initial Climate change risk analysis has been conducted and will be finalised by the next ORSA report.